 Prepare for the Audit Day

-Prior to the external audit, organise all necessary documentation, schedules, and records.
+Before the external audit, organise all necessary documentation, schedules, and records.
 Assign responsibilities to designated personnel for the audit day, ensuring a smooth and efficient process.

 Conclusion